PoojaHolkar/Banking-PRIME-BROKERAGE/README.md

 Purpose

-Objective of this asset is to enable banks and brokerage firms to make their stock borrowing and lending process easy and efficient by leveraging IBM Technologies.
+The objective of this asset is to enable banks and brokerage firms to make their stock borrowing and lending process easy and efficient by leveraging IBM Technologies.

 This asset aligns with BFSI’s IBM play for Data Fabric.
 It also involves the key capabilities in CP4Dv4.6 around data lineage with MANTA.
-IBM has also recently acquired Databand, around Data Observability.Currently, the story around data catalog, lineage, and observability is fragmented and told in silos.
+IBM has also recently acquired Databand, around Data Observability.
+Currently, the story around data catalog, lineage, and observability is fragmented and told in silos.
 This asset weaves together these elements into a single storyboard with a complex BFSI use case to make it contextual to an industry-focused conversation.